Frequently

 BALLET EXAMS:

+Ballet exams are held annually each in the NPDA studios.
+Examinations are held late August or early September.
+Exams are considered an important part of a student’s classical ballet training.
+Reports and feedback from the ACB examiners greatly assist the students training giving the student more confidence, technique and performance training.
+Exams are for ballet students only.
+Fully certified and highly experienced external examiners come to Noosa and assess your student to ensure the highest standard of assessment.
+The examinations are designed for all ages from 6 years onwards.
+The degree of difficulty gradually increases as the student studies and practices towards the more advance levels of training.
+Students will receive a detailed report from the examiner 3 to 4 weeks after the exam, as well as a lovely certificate.
+A medallion is given to those who receive a Distinction.
 The Russian ‘Vaganova’ Method arranged by Ballet Conservatoire is accredited in Australia.
 Whether the student decides to pursue a career in dance or not, the value of these accredited certificates for other career endeavours cannot be underestimated.
 Furthermore, the life skills learnt by undergoing the examination process is invaluable.
 Students do not have to partake in exams however if they do student must attend two classes per week and increase to three classes per week in term three leading up to the exams.
-The student will be selected by the Principal if they are ready to be examined by the end of Term Two.
+The student will be selected by the Principal if they are ready to be examined at the start of Term 3.
 Extra examination rehearsal classes are mandatory and there is an extra charge to enter the exams and for rehearsals.
 Due to the current Pandemic, there is a possibility that ballet exams may be again done via zoom.
 We do not know which way we will be doing exams this year.

 8. Can classes be cancelled and why?